Reviewed by Kate Macdonald

 Reading this memoir was very powerful.
 My grandmother suffered a miscarriage during the Blitz, and my grandfather was a firewatcher, so Frances’ story seemed disturbingly personal for me.
 I had troubled dreams, and felt almost angry at the authors of other war memoirs that I know well, for not telling the truth about war and its murderous destruction as well as this memoir does.
 It also recalled the destruction of Rotterdam, Coventry, Dresden and Dusseldorf, pretty much any city battered into rubble by enemy bombers.
 Hiroshima and Nagasaki too.
 Many others since.
 And now we have Aleppo.

-Kate blogs at https://katemacdonald.net/ where this was first published.
+Kate blogs at https://katemacdonald.net/ where this review was first published.